Suitable Spaces for Shape Optimization: Optimization in shape spaces

-Often, shape optimization problems are constrained by equations involving an unknown function of two or more variables and at least one partial derivative of this function.
-In this case, we have further conditions, so-called \emph{boundary} or \emph{initial value conditions}.
-These conditions ensure that the corresponding class of PDEs has a unique and stable solution.
-More precisely, \emph{elliptic problems} require either Dirichlet or Neumann boundary conditions, \emph{parabolic problems} require Dirichlet or Neumann boundary conditions combined with initial conditions and \emph{hyperbolic problems} require Cauchy boundary conditions.
-Some PDEs arise from simplified VIs.
-Thus, we get shape optimization problems of the following form:
+Often, shape optimization problems are constrained by equations, e.g., equations involving an unknown function of two or more variables and at least one partial derivative of this function. \kathrin{In this case, the objective functional $J$ has two arguments, the shape $\Omega$ as well as the so-called \emph{state variable} $y$, where the state variable is the solution of the underlying constraint.
+A \emph{constrained shape optimization problem} reads as